 The Company's unconsolidated ownership interests in affiliates are generally accounted for using the equity method.
-As of March 31, 2013, the underlying entities have chosen to make a fair value election pursuant to ASC 825; as such the Company will treat its investment in affiliates consistently with this election.
-The investment in affiliates is recorded at fair market value on the consolidated balance sheet and periodic changes in fair market value will be recorded in current period earnings on the consolidated statement of operation as a component of "Loss from equity earnings in affiliate."
+The underlying entities have chosen to make a fair value election pursuant to ASC 825.
+As a result, the Company will treat its investment in affiliates consistently with this election.
+The investment in affiliates is recorded at fair market value on the consolidated balance sheet and periodic changes in fair market value will be recorded in current period earnings on the consolidated statement of operation as a component of "Equity in earnings from affiliate."
 Capital contributions, distributions and profits and losses of such entities are allocated in accordance with the terms of the applicable agreements.